thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 description = "Parsing syntax for our base language with error recovery"
 +++

-# Current outline

 I must profess a certain disdain for the parsing tutorial.
 I won't insult you by pretending it's fair or rationale.
-This may not come as a surprise, given the making a language series has covered [every](/posts/emit-base) part of the compiler it can before parsing.
+This may not come as a surprise, given the making a language series has covered [every](/posts/types-base) [part](/posts/lowering-base-ir) [of the](/posts/simplify-base) [compiler](/posts/closure-convert-base) [it can](/posts/emit-base) before parsing.
 Parsing tutorials just feel so feckless, sharing an unflattering kinship with the monad tutorial.
-Thousands of tomes written about parsing, and yet PL projects still die bikeshedding syntax.
+Thousands of tutorials written about parsing, and yet PL projects still die bikeshedding syntax.

 Ultimately, parsing performs two roles in a compiler: